AdobeDocs/target.pt-BR/help/administrating-target/scene7-settings.md

 >[!NOTE]
 >
->A integração do Target com o Dynamic Media Classic permite a entrega de ativos (como parte das atividades) carregados na pasta de ativos da Adobe Experience Cloud.
-Essa integração não permite o acesso a todos ativos carregados no Dynamic Media Classic para entrega em atividades do Target.
+>Integrating [!DNL Target] with [!DNL Dynamic Media Classic] enables delivery of assets (as part of activities) uploaded to the [!DNL Adobe Experience Cloud] assets folder.
+This integration does not enable access to all assets uploaded in [!DNL Dynamic Media Classic] for delivery in [!DNL Target] activities.

-Se você já tiver uma conta do Dynamic Media, poderá fornecer suas credenciais existentes.
-Se não tiver uma conta, poderá solicitar uma conta do Dynamic Media Classic de uso restrito sem nenhum custo adicional do representante da Adobe.
-Esta conta pode ser usada para propósitos restritos para uso apenas no Target.
+If you already have a [!DNL Dynamic Media] account, you can supply your existing credentials.
+If you do not have an account, you can request a restricted-use [!DNL Dynamic Media Classic] account at no additional charge from your [!DNL Adobe] representative.
+This account can be used for purposes restricted for use in [!DNL Target] only.
 Este serviço está disponível para cliente com fluxos de trabalho que precisam de funcionalidade de troca de imagem.

-Se esta configuração não estiver definida, a opção de troca de imagem de oferta dentro do fluxo de trabalho da criação da atividade não estará disponível.
+If this setting is not configured, the [!UICONTROL Swap Image offer] option within the activity creation workflow is not available.
 Após está configuração estar definida, a opção de trocar imagens de oferta ficará disponível no  [Visual Experience Composer (VEC) e no Experience Composer baseado em formulários](../c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D).
-Você pode então alavancar imagens de ofertas com imagens que foram carregadas na Adobe Experience Cloud para uso em atividades do Target.
+You can then leverage image offers with images that have been uploaded from the [!DNL Adobe Experience Cloud] for use in [!DNL Target] activities.

 Se você quer referenciar um URL de imagem pública diretamente em uma oferta ou código personalizado durante a criação da atividade, você deve implantar a imagem em seu próprio servidor web e usar seu próprio URL no código.
-Não há como obter o URL publicado de uma imagem carregada na Experience Cloud para consumir diretamente ou por fora de fluxos de trabalho de definição usando o Adobe Target.
+There is no way to obtain the published URL of an image uploaded into the [!DNL Experience Cloud] to consume directly or outside of targeting workflows using [!DNL Target].
 Esta funcionalidade não é permitida, de acordo com o contrato.

-Note que o URL de armazenamento e os URLs finais de imagens publicadas do Dynamic Media são diferentes e você NÃO deve criar ofertas usando o link de imagens armazenadas, pois a entrega não irá funcionar nesses casos.
-Você precisa usar a capacidade de ofertas de imagem conforme explicado em nossa documentação de ajuda.
+Note that the storage URL and the final publish URLs of images from [!DNL Dynamic Media] are different and one must *NOT* create offers using the storage link of images as delivery will not work in such cases.
+Você deve usar o recurso ofertas de imagem, conforme explicado em nossa documentação de ajuda.

-Para fazer a integração com o Dynamic Media Classic (Scene7), é necessário especificar as seguintes informações.
+To integrate with [!DNL Dynamic Media Classic] ([!DNL Scene7]), you need to specify the following information.

-1. Click **[!UICONTROL Administration]** > **[!UICONTROL Scene7 Settings]**.
+1. Clique em **[!UICONTROL Administração]** > Configuração **[!UICONTROL do]** Scene7.

    ![Página do Scene7](/help/administrating-target/assets/scene7.png)

-1. Especifique as seguintes informações da conta do Dynamic Media Classic:
+1. Specify the following [!DNL Dynamic Media Classic] account information:

-   **Região:** A região de sua conta do Dynamic Media: América do Norte, Europa ou Ásia.
+   **Região:**[!DNL Dynamic Media] A região de sua conta do : América do Norte, Europa ou Ásia.

-   **Pasta adhoc:** O local do conteúdo que fica fora da pasta de destino e é carregado manualmente no Dynamic Media.
+   **Pasta adhoc:** O local do conteúdo que fica fora da pasta de destino e é carregado manualmente no [!DNL Dynamic Media].

-   **Endereço de email:** O endereço de e-mail usado para fazer logon no Dynamic Media Classic (Scene7).
+   **Endereço de email:** O endereço de email usado para fazer logon [!DNL Dynamic Media Classic] ([!DNL Scene7]).

-   **Senha:** A senha usada para fazer logon no Dynamic Media Classic (Scene7).
+   **Senha:** A senha usada para fazer logon em [!DNL Dynamic Media Classic] ([!DNL Scene7]).

 1. Clique em **[!UICONTROL Enviar]**.